First published on TECHNET on Aug 30, 2018, updated April 14, 2021

 Clean up old files in your Downloads folder

 If you’d like to manually invoke a clean-up operation, you can click on the “Free up space now” link (shown in the red box below) on the Storage page in Settings.

 Storage Sense will scan your device for files that are safe to clean and give you an estimate of space that can be freed.
 Files are not removed until you click the “Remove Files” button.

 You can choose the type of content that is cleared by Storage Sense.
 Note that some of this content isn’t automatically cleaned by Storage Sense.
 These cleanup actions may temporarily decrease the performance of your system.
 For example, clearing thumbnails will free up space but when you navigate to a folder with pictures in it, thumbnail previews will be recreated and thumbnails may not be available for a few moments.

-The Disk Cleanup experience (“cleanmgr.exe”) is being deprecated.
-We’re retaining the Disk Cleanup tool for compatibility reasons.
-There’s no need to worry since Storage Sense’s functionality is a superset of what the legacy Disk Cleanup provides!
+Disk Cleanup is being deprecated but we are retaining the tool for compatibility reasons.
+There is no need to worry since Storage Sense’s functionality is a superset of what the legacy Disk Cleanup provides!

 Jesse Rajwan contributed to this post.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.